-It’s not uncommon to mistake bonded leather from real leather because of how much they look alike.
+It’s not uncommon to mistake bonded leather for real leather because of how much they look alike.
 Bonded leather is an upholstery material that is also known as blended or reconstituted leather.
 This type of leather is made by mixing shredded leather scraps and fibers with bonding material.

 As much as bonded leather looks like the real deal, its durability is not the same.
 Real leather does not shred or peel like the bonded one.
 This means that you might have to repair your bonded leather sofa at some point.